Meet KC BECKER,

 I came to Boulder in 2002, and quickly got involved with the Sierra Club, Indian Peaks Group.
 I left Interior in 2003, wanting to still work on environmental issues, but from a different perspective.
 I had always worked on public land issues, but decided that cities have as much impact on our environmental heritage as does preserving open lands.
 Understanding how cities are built, how and where they are developed, what values they reflect, became a real interest of mine.
 I also wanted to understand the business world.
 A good friend always told me if you don’t like the way something is done, learn how to do it yourself.
 So I spent a year at the University of Denver’s Sturm School of Business where I earned a MS in Real Estate Development and Construction Management.
 I loved the education I got there and the 2 years I spent working for 2 progressive real estate investors because understanding how the private sector works is critical to understanding where we as a state is headed.

 My husband Miles and I are parents of 2 rambunctious boys.
-Leo will be attending Flatirons Elementary this fall as a kindergartner and Ryder is still at home most days, but will be testing out his new school shoes at Alaya Preschool.
+Leo attends Flatirons Elementary and Ryder is enjoying his time at Alaya Preschool.
 They are both Colorado boys, climbing with Dad when they can, enjoying the local bike park on warm days, and making regular appearances at the North Boulder Rec Center and soccer clubs about town.